ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 cd C:\Instrument
 ```

 - Check that MySQL v5.6 is installed on the PC.
-If not,
+   - If a different version of MySQL is already installed, you should consider removing it and installing MySQL v5.6.
+   - If MySQL v5.6 is already installed, you might wish to consider removing it and doing a clean re-install.
+   - If you decide to remove a previous installation of MySQL, please ensure you fully remove it before installing MySQL v5.6.
+      - use the MySQL uninstaller from the Programs & Features control panel to remove MySQL
+      - after uninstalling, confirm that no MySQL features remain listed in the Programs & Features control panel
+   - If MySQL v5.6 is not already installed, or you are doing a clean re-insyall:
       - download the MySQL installer `mysql-installer-community-5.6.16.0` from `\\isis\inst$\Kits$\External\BuildServer(ndwvegas)` and install it.
       - during the MySQL installation process,
          - use the password `isis@instdb99`
          - select a "server only" installation
          - change the data path to `C:\Instrument\var\mysql`
          - choose "server machine" during configuration
          - leave TCP/IP enabled
       - You may need to re-boot after installing MySQL

 ## Install EPICS